 SPO Service Schedule

-On Monday, September 21, 2015, the majority of Sponsored Projects Office staff will be involved in a regional meeting with sponsored project officers from Stanford University and UCSF.
-SPO services on this date therefore will be limited to front-desk administrative duties.
-Proposal and award set-up activity will resume on Tuesday, September 22.
-For the purposes of the VCRO’s five day proposal submission policy, September 21 will not count as a working day.
+On Friday, November 18, 2016, SPO staff will be involved in a regional meeting with sponsored project officers from Stanford University and UCSF.
+Proposal and award set-up activity will resume on Monday, November 21.
+For the purposes of the VCR Five Day Proposal Submission Policy, November 18 will not count as a working day.
 Individuals submitting proposals or needing SPO assistance with other time-sensitive transactions should plan accordingly.

 Key Policies and Procedures

 - UCB Policy on Requirement to Submit Proposals and to Receive Awards through SPO/IAO